lmondada/dphil-thesis/content/03_compiler/03_toyir.md

 pass to perform on our IR, the exact converse of checking that each value is defined exactly once.
 [^linear]: The terminology comes from "linear" logic @Girard_1987.
-We apologise for slamming on more semantics on an already very overloaded term.
+We apologise for slamming additional semantics on an already very overloaded term.

 However, as conditional branching is introduced into the IR, the linearity